The Best Splinting Guide for Occupational Therapists

 - What to say to clients

-With these two resources in your toolbox, I hope that you will find splinting a little bit more manageable and less intimidating.
-I’d love to hear if you have any other favorite splinting guides and resources that you use other than these.
+With these resources in your toolbox, I hope that you will find splinting a little bit more manageable and less intimidating.
+I’d love to hear if you have any other favorite splinting guides and resources that have helped you!